craigh411/vue-model-on/README.md

 # vue-model-on for Vue 2.x

 By default Vue's `v-model` uses the `input` event to update the underlying model data, `vue-model-on` is a simple directive that allows you to set the event type for updating model data in Vue.js.
-Simply use `v-model-on:event="myVar"` instead of `v-model="myVar"`
+Simply use `v-model-on:event="myVar"` instead of `v-model="myVar"` to set up your two way binding.

 ## Install